eggjs/egg-security/README.md

 }
 ```

-Not all security plugins support dynamic configuration, only following plugins list support
+Not all security plugins support dynamic configuration, only the following plugins list support

 - csp
 - hsts